damien1994/predict_customer_churn_udacity/README.md

 How do you run your files?
 What should happen when you run your files?

 ## TO DO
-- refacto utils into python classes (quite done):
+- refacto utils into python classes : done

--> deal with inheritance between logger class and its children

--> deal with path results

--> add parser to main script
-- try / except blocks
+- try / except blocks : done
 - unit tests with pytest
-- name model storage for gridsearch to rework
-- comments into function
-- docstring for each file
-- lint
+- lint : add to makefile
-- makefile
+- makefile : add linter and test to makefile
-- docker
+- docker : optional (personal ambition)
+- github actions : optional (personal ambition)